Cross-Repo Architecture

 Manual Handoff

 The summary tells the developer: “Also affects My-Backend-Repo — run /dx-bug-all 12345 there.”
 The developer manually switches to the other repo and runs the command.
-No delegate.json is created.
+The hub router only fans work out in automation (pipeline) mode.

 Config